Tennessee Hourly Paycheck Calculator

 Only one Tennessee payroll tax

-For the first six months of 2022, rates for Tennessee’s unemployment tax range from 0.01% to 10%.
+As of July 1, 2022, rates for Tennessee’s unemployment tax range from 0.01% to 10%.
 The rates are reviewed, and adjusted, every six months on January 1 and July 1.

-Only the first $7,000 of each employee’s wage is taxable for state unemployment.
+Only the first $7,000 of each employee’s wages is taxable for state unemployment.

 Quarterly Wage and Premium Reports are due within one month of the end of a calendar quarter and Tennessee requires that the reports be filed electronically.